-We worked with our friends at Creative Spark on an ambitious project to create a realistic 3D guitar environment, and then animate a seamless camera fly-through of the interior and exterior space.
+In another collaboration with our friends at Creative Spark, we took on an ambitious project to model a realistic 3D guitar environment, and animate a seamless camera fly-through of the interior and exterior space.
 They wanted us to create an “epic” feel, with a sweeping and dramatic effect to match the ad’s acoustic music.

 A fly-through of a guitar is anything but normal, especially when it had to feel like an epic cathedral of music, so expectations were high all round.
 Flow were flexible; they listened to what we, and the client wanted to see.
 The end result is a beautiful piece of 3D animation forming a memorable Ministry of Sound TV ad.